forcedotcom/salesforcedx-templates/contributing/developing.md

 To debug the `hello:org` command:

-1. If you linked your plugin to the sfdx cli, call your command with the `dev-suspend` switch:
+1. If you linked your plugin to the Salesforce CLI, call your command with the `dev-suspend` switch:

 ```sh-session
 $ sfdx hello:org -u myOrg@example.com --dev-suspend